Chainski/WindowsCleanerUtility/README.md

 - Deletes Browser Cache
 - Resets Internal IP Address

+#### After Cleaning Process Script Will Enable [Ultimate-Performance Mode](https://chinotechtips.blogspot.com/2022/01/how-to-enable-ultimate-performance-mode.html)

 # How to use?

-Just download "WindowsCleanerUtility.bat" from [Releases](https://github.com/Chainski/WindowsCleanerUtility/releases)
+Just download "WindowsCleanerUtility.bat" or "WindowsCleanerUtility-x86_64.exe" from [Releases](https://github.com/Chainski/WindowsCleanerUtility/releases)
 and right click on it and select run as administrator.
 Choose any option from the meun provided.